JDoddsNAIT/Unity-Scripts/Scripts/Add-Gizmo/README.md

 >
 > `Quaternion To Matrix conversion failed because input Quaternion is invalid`
 >
-> This exception is likely due to a rounding error outside of my control, and **does not seem** to impact the script's functionality.
+> This exception is likely due to a rounding error outside of my control, and **does not seem** to significantly impact the script's functionality.

 ## ✒️Signatures
 | Datatype | Name | Summary |